wp-plugins/wp-ultimate-csv-importer/Readme.txt

 2. Admin settings for Import Data and Header Mapping configuration to import data's from a csv file.

 == Changelog ==

+= 2.0.0 =		WPDEBUG errors fixed.
+CSV import folder changed to Wp native uploads folder.

-=1.1.1=		Renamed the mapping field attachment as featured_image and category as post_category.
+= 1.1.1 =		Renamed the mapping field attachment as featured_image and category as post_category.

-=1.1.0=		Added featured image import feature along with post/page/custom post.
+= 1.1.0 =		Added featured image import feature along with post/page/custom post.

-=1.0.2=		- Bug fixed to recognize the trimmed trailing space in the CSV file
+= 1.0.2 =		- Bug fixed to recognize the trimmed trailing space in the CSV file
 	       		- Added validation for the duplicate field mapping.

-=1.0.1=		Added features to import multiple tags and categories with different delimiters.
+= 1.0.1 =		Added features to import multiple tags and categories with different delimiters.

-=1.0.0=		Initial release version.
+= 1.0.0 =		Initial release version.
 Tested and found works well without any issues.

 == Upgrade Notice ==

+=v 2.0.0=		Major Bug fixed and should upgrade.
+WPDEBUG errors fixed.
+CSV import folder changed to Wp native uploads folder.

-=v 1.1.1=		Minor correction and fix applied.
+=v 1.1.1 =		Minor correction and fix applied.

-=v 1.1.0= 		A major new feature added in this version.
+=v 1.1.0 = 		A major new feature added in this version.
 Update needed.

-=v 1.0.2=		This version have important bug fixes and newly added features.
+=v 1.0.2 =		This version have important bug fixes and newly added features.
 Must be upgrade immediately.

-=v 1.0.1=		Added features to import multiple tags and categories with different delimiters.
+=v 1.0.1 =		Added features to import multiple tags and categories with different delimiters.

-=v 1.0.0=		Initial release of plugin.
+=v 1.0.0 =		Initial release of plugin.